-- Additional replication between data nodes 1 and 3 isn't shown but occurs as part of the replication mesh - Redundant hardware to quickly restore from local failures - o 3 PGD nodes - Can be 3 data nodes (recommended) - Can be 2 data nodes and 1 witness that doesn't hold data (not depicted) - o A PGD Proxy for each data node with affinity to the applications - Can be colocated with data node (recommended) - Can be located on a separate node - Configuration and infrastructure symmetry of data nodes is expected to ensure proper resources are available to handle application workload when rerouted - Barman for backup and recovery (not depicted) - o Offsite is optional but recommended - $\circ \;\;$ Can be shared by multiple PGD clusters - Postgres Enterprise Manager (PEM) for monitoring (not depicted) - $\circ\hspace{0.1cm}$ Can be shared by multiple PGD clusters
+- Additional replication between data nodes 1 and 3 isn't shown but occurs as part of the replication mesh Redundant hardware to quickly restore from local failures

+- 3 PGD nodes

+- Can be 3 data nodes (recommended)

+- Can be 2 data nodes and 1 witness that doesn't hold data (not depicted)

+- Configuration and infrastructure symmetry of data nodes is expected to ensure proper resources are available to handle application workload when rerouted

+- Barman for backup and recovery (not depicted)

+- Offsite is optional but recommended

+Can be shared by multiple PGD clusters

+- Postgres Enterprise Manager (PEM) for monitoring (not depicted)

+Can be shared by multiple PGD clusters

-Always-on Multi-location
+- Always-on Multi-location

-- Application can be Active/Active in each location or can be Active/Passive or Active DR with only one location taking writes. - Additional replication between data nodes 1 and 3 isn't shown but occurs as part of the replication mesh. - Redundant hardware to quickly restore from local failures. - o 6 PGD nodes total, 3 in each location - Can be 3 data nodes (recommended) - Can be 2 data nodes and 1 witness which does not hold data (not depicted) - o A PGD Proxy for each data node with affinity to the applications - Can be colocated with data node (recommended) - Can be located on a separate node - Configuration and infrastructure symmetry of data nodes and locations is expected to ensure proper resources are available to handle application workload when rerouted - Barman for backup and recovery (not depicted). - Can be shared by multiple PGD clusters - Postgres Enterprise Manager (PEM) for monitoring (not depicted). - Can be shared by multiple PGD clusters - An optional witness node must be placed in a third region to increase tolerance for location failure. - Otherwise, when a location fails, actions requiring global consensus are blocked, such as adding new nodes and distributed DDL.
+- Application can be Active/Active in each location or can be Active/Passive or Active DR with only one location taking writes. . - Additional replication between data nodes 1 and 3 isn't shown but occurs as part of the replication mesh. - Redundant hardware to quickly restore from local failures. - 6 PGD nodes total, 3 in each location - Can be 3 data nodes (recommended) Can be 2 data nodes and 1 witness which does not hold data (not depicted) - · Configuration and infrastructure symmetry of data nodes and locations is expected to ensure proper resources are available to handle application workload when rerouted - Barman for backup and recovery (not depicted).
+Can be shared by multiple PGD clusters - Postgres Enterprise Manager (PEM) for monitoring (not depicted). · Can be shared by multiple PGD clusters - An optional witness node must be placed in a third region to increase tolerance for location failure. • Otherwise, when a location fails, actions requiring global consensus are blocked, such as adding new nodes and distributed DDL.